Cynthiafan/line-bot-api/README.md

 ## Stage

-It's in the stage of development for now, so the functions there were not be completed yet.
+It's in the stage of development, so the functions are not be completed yet.

 ## Usage

-### Avalible languages
+### Available languages
-Tranditional Chinese (zh-TW)
+Traditional Chinese (zh-TW)

 ### Basic use